-- When the external regenerative resistors for power are used at the rated load ratio, the resistor temperature increases to between 200 and 300°C. The resistors must be used at or below the rated values.
-Check with the manufacturer for the resistor's load characteristics. - For safety, use the external regenerative resistors with thermoswitches.
+When the regenerative resistor unit for power are used at the rated load ratio, the resistor temperature increases to between 200°C and 300°C. The resistors must be used at or below the rated values.
+Check with the manufacturer for the resistor's load characteristics.